oomph-lib/oomph-lib/CONTRIBUTING.md

     ![](doc/README/reviewers_button.png)

-    Also choose one or more labels(s) from the dropdown menu to indicate which part of the library is affected by your pull request.
+    Also choose one or more label(s) from the dropdown menu to indicate which part of the library is affected by your pull request.

       ![](doc/README/labels_for_pull_request.png)